Skip to content

 In recent years, the transportation safety field has evolved toward naturalistic driving data – which is the collection of data without manipulation of the environment.
 HSRC has been involved in both the development of analysis-ready databases that include these new data elements, and research using these data to better understand behaviors of drivers and passengers.

-For example, HSRC researchers were at the forefront of using in-vehicle cameratechnology to directly observe driver behavior, most recently distraction among young drivers.
+HSRC researchers were at the forefront of using in-vehicle camera technology to directly observe driver behavior, most recently distraction among young drivers.
 This naturalistic data has also been used to study interaction between parents and teens during supervised driving.
 In addition, HSRC has used naturalistic driving data to study roadway curvature and alignment to understand how to best design roadways.

 Young drivers

 Young driver safety is of great concern for parents and transportation professionals alike.
-Our Center for the Study of Young Drivers focuses on developing a fundamental understanding of the many factors that contribute to the high crash rate among teen drivers.
+Our researchers focus on developing a fundamental understanding of the many factors that contribute to the high crash rate among teen drivers.

 HSRC is credited with developing the concept of graduated driver licensing (GDL) in the 1970s, and research in the 1990s contributed directly to enactment of the North Carolina GDL system.
 Now HSRC researchers are working with other states as they develop or strengthen their GDL policies.
 In addition, HSRC researchers continue to explore the interactions between parents and teens learning to drive.
 This knowledge has been translated into a program called Time to Drive, which coaches and provides guidance to parents as they supervise their novice teen drivers.